 At the 07 August 2017 Regular Meeting of the Board of Directors, the following resolutions were approved: 1) Acceptance of disengagement of SB Capital Investment Corporation ("SB Capital") as one of the Joint Issue Managers, Joint Bookrunners and Joint Lead Underwriters.
-2) Appointment of SB Capital as the Company's Financial Advisor; 3) Grant of authority to the Chairman and President and CEO to negotiate and engage the services of an Issue Manager, Bookrunner, Lead Underwriter for its proposed public offer of preferred shares; 4) Reduction of the Company's proposed public offering of its preferred shares from 15M preferred shares with 30M warrants to 5M preferred shares with 30M warrants thus resulting in the reduction of the offer size from Php 1.5B to Php 500M.
+2) Appointment of SB Capital as the Company's Financial Advisor; 3) Grant of authority to the Chairman and President and CEO to negotiate and engage the services of an Issue Manager, Bookrunner, Lead Underwriter for its proposed public offer of preferred shares; 4) Reduction of the Company's proposed public offering of its preferred shares from 15M preferred shares with 30M warrants thus resulting in the reduction of the offer size from Php 1.5B to Php 500M.